HusseinMelhem/react-portfolio/README.md

 ## Features

 - **Portfolio Showcase:**
-  Display a hero section, project listings, and video presentation.
+  Display a hero section, project listings, and a contacme section.
 - **Responsive Design:**
   Works on both desktop and mobile devices.
-- **Admin Dashboard:**
-  (Optional) Manage projects, orders, categories, etc.
-- **Integration with LinkedIn:**
-  A clickable link to my LinkedIn profile: [LinkedIn](https://www.linkedin.com/in/husseinmelhem/)

 ## Prerequisites